cmake-basis/BASIS/doc/quickstart.rst

 Here we removed the ``example/`` subdirectory and added some configuration file used by BASIS.
 These options could also have been given to the initial command above instead.

-.. note:: More details on how to use ``basisproject`` are given by the :doc:`howto/create-and-modify-project` How-to Guide.
+.. seealso:: The guide on how to :doc:`howto/create-and-modify-project`.

 Install Your Project